Deutsche Welle: Plans for the future

 Deutsche Welle has developed a two-tier approach that they are using for the future growth of their company which consists of a global approach and a regional approach.
 Within their global approach, DW has now made plans to boost its competitiveness market throughout the world with news and television coverage.
 The plan implements covering almost all regions of the world with two television channels in each region.
 With some exclusions, the entire world will be covered.
 Hours covered range throughout regions and the coverage will be in German, English, Spanish, and Arabic.

-The regional approach looks at marketing over the Internet to offer news coverage in languages other than the 4 being offered.
+The regional approach looks at marketing over the Internet to offer news coverage in languages other than the four being offered.
 With updates on DW's website news will be better tailored to each region.
 Over time, they plan to diversify their online coverage with more regional content being covered.

-The budget of the Deutsche Welle for 2016 was 301.8 million euros.
+Deutsche Welle's budget for 2016 was 301.8 million euros.

 On 25 February 2018, DW-TV published "The Climate Cover Up – Big Oil's Campaign of Deception" (2018) after documents confirmed big oil companies have known the burning of fossil fuels impacts climate since 1957.